midlantica/LovelyBunchOfCoconuts/content/profiles/heroes/john-locke.md

 ## John Locke

-A pioneer of natural rights and consent of the governed, Locke grounded liberty in life, liberty, and property, attacking absolutism in Two Treatises.
-His defense of religious toleration and rule of law shaped constitutionalism and the American Founding, even as debates over property and empire complicate his legacy.
+Locke forged natural rights to life, liberty, and property—his _Two Treatises_ gutted absolutism and armed the American Founding with consent, toleration, and rule of law.
+His framework unleashed centuries of prosperity that lifted billions from subsistence.